geoserver/geoserver/doc/en/user/source/styling/css/properties.rst

       * none
     - * ``-gt-label-underline-text``
       * one of ``true`` or ``false``
       * If enabled, the render will underline labels.
-This is equivalent to the :ref:`followLine<underlineText>` vendor parameter.
+This is equivalent to the :ref:`underlineText <labeling_underline_text>` vendor parameter.
       * no

 .. _css_properties_raster: